 Operating systems must be updated regularly.
 Your android phone will work better when the software of your phone is updated in a timely manner.
 Your phone’s Wi-Fi may not be working because of a bug in the software.
 When a company is aware of a bug, they release fixes in the updates.
 When the Samsung Galaxy S3 was trending, one of the most common problems faced by its users was that their Samsung Galaxy S3 Can Connect to Wi-Fi but No internet.
 This was a solution that helped many users resolve the problem.
-Not only does it work on the S3, many Samsung Galaxy users have reported that this solution worked for them on their phones too.
+Not only does it work on the S3, but many Samsung Galaxy users have also reported that this solution worked for them on their phones too.

 - To check if your phone is using the latest software, go to Settings